HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/cxi_diags_thermal.md

 **Example high temperature failure:**

-This example shows a single failure (**200Gbps NIC 0 Temperature (ASIC_0) under 85°C**).
-The 200Gbps NIC temperature rose higher than expected, which indicates that heat is not being dissipated properly.
-In this case the 200Gbps NIC card should be inspected to ensure that the heatsink is properly installed and that the cabinet has adequate cooling.
-If the problem persists and is local to only one card within the cabinet, then the 200Gbps NIC card should be replaced.
+This example shows a single failure (**NIC 0 Temperature (ASIC_0) under 85°C**).
+The NIC temperature rose higher than expected, which indicates that heat is not being dissipated properly.
+In this case the NIC card should be inspected to ensure that the heatsink is properly installed and that the cabinet has adequate cooling.
+If the problem persists and is local to only one card within the cabinet, then the NIC card should be replaced.

 ```screen
 # cxi_heatsink_check -D 12 -i 2